greenbone/openvas-scanner/rust/nasl-cli/README.md

 Options:
 - `-p`, `--path <FILE>`:   Path to the feed.
 - `-r`, `--redis <VALUE>`: Redis url.
 Must either start `unix://` or `redis://`.
+- `-x`, `--signature-check`: Enable NASL signature check.

 On `feed update` it will first read the `sha256sums` file within the feed directory and verify each file with the corresponding sha256sums.
 When the hash is correct it will execute each mentioned `*.nasl` script within that dir with `description = 1`.
 Optionally, it is possible to perform a signature verification of the sha256sums file before uploading.
-To enable the signature check, the environment variable `GNUPGHOME` must be set with the gnupg home directory, where the `pubring.kbx` file is stored.
+To perform the signature check, also the environment variable `GNUPGHOME` must be set with the gnupg home directory, where the `pubring.kbx` file is stored.

 #### transform
 Runs nasl scripts in description mode and returns it as a json array into stdout.